vasanthkumar18/Abstractive-Text-Summarisation/Rough/Readme.md

 ## Seq2Seq
 It is a method of encoder-decoder based machine translation and language processing that maps an input of sequence to an output of sequence with a tag and attention value.
 The idea is to use 2 RNNs that will work together with a special token and try to predict the next state sequence from the previous sequence.

+Although simple encoder-decoder models produce competitive results, many researchers have proposed additional improvements over these sequence-to-sequence models, e.g., using an attention-based model over the input, pointer-generation models, and self-attention models.
+However, such seq2seq models suffer from two common problems: 1) exposure bias and 2) inconsistency between train/test measurement.
+Recently, a completely novel point of view has emerged in addressing these two problems in seq2seq models, leveraging methods from reinforcement learning (RL).
+In this survey, we consider seq2seq problems from the RL point of view and provide a formulation combining the power of RL methods in decision-making with sequence-to-sequence models that enable remembering long-term memories.